Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-The schedule must include all the details asked for on form SDLT4 and SDLT4 guidance notes.
+The schedule must include all the details asked for on the SDLT4 form and SDLT4 guidance notes.

 If your submitted return is correct and complete, HMRC will send you a SDLT5 certificate.
-Send it to the Land Registry with your application for registration.
+Send it to HM Land Registry with your application for registration.

 Mistakes in your paper returns

 HMRC will check your paper SDLT1 return.
-If anything is missing, wrong or unclear, we will send you form SDLT8 asking for the correct or missing information.
+If anything is missing, wrong or unclear, we’ll send you form SDLT8 asking for the correct or missing information.

 Pay your SDLT

-Pay SDLT using the reference number shown on your payslip.
+Pay your SDLT using the reference number shown on your payslip.